SajadSaeediG/vibration_labs/multiple_dof_vibration/README.md

 This lab has two parts A and B.

+Important: Attach the complete code with completed TODOs as a zip file.
+No code means a zero grade.

 ### Part A - Modal Analysis
 **[A][50%]** Simulate the response of the system.
 Assume the initial conditions are: